 - Identify a bright star in the sky near the celestial equator (declination = 0°) and look up its coordinates in a star atlas. - 2.
 Loosen the R.A. and Dec. lock levers on the equatorial mount, so the telescope optical tube can move freely. - 3.
 Point the telescope at the bright star whose coordinates you know.
-Lock the R.A. and Dec. lock levers.
-Center the star in the telescope's field of view with the hand controller. - 4.
-Loosen one of the R.A. setting circle thumbscrews (see Figure 9) this will allow the setting circle to rotate freely.
+Lock the R.A. and Dec. lock levers. - 4.
+Loosen one of the R.A. setting circle thumbscrews (see Figure 9; this will allow the setting circle to rotate freely.
 Rotate the setting circle until the R.A. pointer arrow indicates the R.A. coordinate listed in the star atlas for the object.
 Re-tighten the setting circle thumbscrew.